The Sins of Abusive Dishonesty within the Catholic Hierarchy–Five Case Studies

 The Bishops’ Committee on Pastoral Research and Practice decided in 1989 to urge bishops to mandate that every engaged couple must take a full course in natural family planning prior to their wedding.
 Experience showed that fewer than 5% of Catholics made use of NFP.
 Experience also showed that almost no engaged couples took a course in natural family planning unless they were required to do so.
 Hence, almost everywhere now, the Pre-Cana Retreat required of Catholics who want to marry in the Church includes a healthy dose of NFP.

-In my own experience, I relished the fact that NFP was presented by two enthusiastic married couples who taught us a method that combined mucus testing and temperature taking.
-The emphasis was upon the “hidden miracle”of the fertility cycle and how neat it was to be aware of how the woman’s body changes along with (but not because of) the phases of the moon.
-NFP was also presented as the “green” and “chemical-free” form of birth control—aspects that very much agreed with our shared life values.
+In my own experience of marriage preparation in the archdiocese of Cincinnati, I relished the fact that NFP was presented by two enthusiastic married couples who taught us a method that combined mucus testing and temperature taking.
+The emphasis was upon the “hidden miracle” of the fertility cycle and “how neat it was” to be aware of how the woman’s body changes along with (but not because of) the phases of the moon.
+NFP was also presented as the “green” and “chemical-free” form of birth control—aspects that very much agreed with our shared ecological life values.

-This coercive imposition injures the dignity of those involved.
-The plain truth is that bishops failed to convince their own people to rely upon NFP and not to use contraceptives.
+This coercive situation injures the dignity of all those involved.
+The plain truth is that the Catholic bishops have failed to convince 95% of their own people to rely solely upon NFP and not to use contraceptives.
 So, as a last ditch stand, they appear to resort to treating adults like children.
-They force hospitals to “hide” their contraceptives because “father knows best.”
+They force hospitals to refuse to offer contraceptives because “father knows best.”
 The bishops even tried to force Obama to drop contraceptives from the insurance coverage given to employees in Catholic institutions.
-Rape victims, meanwhile, who find refuge in a Catholic hospital are prone to be denied the “morning after pill.”
-What?
-The lunacy of these measures is that, while the “moral purity” of the bishops is safeguarded, the rights of patients to choose and the rights of doctors to place the well-being of patients first is trampled upon.
+Rape victims, meanwhile, who find refuge in a Catholic hospital, are denied the “morning after pill.”
+Why so?
+Because the Catholic bishops have never permitted extenuating circumstances to ever justify the use of contraceptives.
+In Catholic practice, a woman who has just been raped has no special exemption from the “no contraceptives” clause that blindly determines medical practice within Catholis hospitals.
+The dishonesty of these measures is that, while the “moral purity” of the bishops is being safeguarded, the rights of patients to choose and the rights of doctors to place the well-being of their patients first is being trampled upon.

 The mentality of the US Catholic bishops is that every act of intercourse must be open to conception.
 This assumption is the weak link underpinning NFP and the ban against all contraceptives.
 Objections to this assumption are many.
 Here are the most prominent: